longnca/project-directory-layouts/README.md

   - Data is immutable. (i.e. Do *not* edit the raw data!)
   - Notebooks are for exploration and communication.
   - Build from the environment up.
-  - Keep secrets and configuration out of version control (shhh! :speak_no_evil:)
+  - Keep secrets and configuration out of version control (shhh! :speak_no_evil:).